Our Top Priority

 - Training and Education – We work to establish a strong security culture by training election officials to follow security policies and procedures and to recognize cyber threats and attack methods including identifying phishing emails and other social engineering attacks.
 Users are required to complete cyber security training before being granted access to systems and on an ongoing basis to maintain access.
 The SEC conducts field audits to ensure election officials are following security policies and procedures.

 - Voting System Security – Before being used in a South Carolina election, the voting system was tested and certified by a testing laboratory approved by the U.S. Election Assistance Commission (EAC) and was tested by the SEC to ensure the system met the requirements of state law.
 Logic and accuracy tests are performed before every election to ensure the system is tallying votes correctly.
-Voting machines and the computers used to tabulate results are never connected to the internet.
+Ballot-marking devices, scanners and computers used to tabulate results are never connected to the internet.
 Voting system security plans and procedures are in place to insulate the system from unauthorized access including secure storage, access logs, data encryption, and data transfer through secure endpoints.
 Election results are tallied and reported publicly at the precinct-level, then at the county and state levels providing multiple checkpoints in the process.
-Post-election audits of all voting system data are conducted prior to certification of an election.
+Post-election audits are conducted prior to certification of an election.

 Securing Future Elections